- 1. Introduction

 Everyone has the right to refuse CPR if they do not want to be resuscitated if they stop breathing or their heart stops beating.
 Where the decision has been made in advance it will be recorded on a special form and placed in the person’s records.
 It is known as a Do Not Attempt Cardiopulmonary Resuscitation (DNACPR) decision, or a DNACPR order.
 A DNACPR order is not permanent; it can be changed at any time.

 In July 2018, the Supreme Court ruled (An NHS Trust and others v Y) that where a person is in a vegetative state, their family will no longer have to consult a judge when deciding to stop their end of life care if the medical team are also in agreement.
 Even if the person has not made an advance decision to refuse treatment, where the family and medical team agree it is in the person’s best interests, artificial feeding and hydration can be stopped.
 See also Appendix 1: An NHS Trust and others (Respondents) v Y (by his litigation the Official Solicitor) and Another (Appellants) UKSC 46.

 4. Addressing Inequalities in End of Life Care

-Most people receive care at the end of their life that is of good quality, and is caring and compassionate.
+Most people receive care at the end of their life that is good quality, caring and compassionate.
 There are, however, some people from certain groups who may experience care that is not as good.
 This can be because commissioners, providers and staff do not always understand or fully consider their specific needs.

-Staff need to understand some of the barriers that may prevent people receiving good, personallised care at the end of their life.
+Staff need to understand some of the barriers that may prevent people receiving good, personalised care at the end of their life.
 It is important to ensure that everyone has the same access to high quality, personalised care at the end of their lives, regardless of their diagnosis, age, ethnic background, sexual orientation, gender identity, disability or social circumstances.

 5. Priorities for the Dying Person